Where is our food coming from?

 Driving along the Trans-Canada highway, you can be fooled by mirages, and the illusion that the next town is just round the corner.
 It is a majestic landscape, sparse but beautiful.
 A journey along this route is an exercise in humility and a test of planning and preparation; there are no gas stations or stops for hundreds of kilometers.
 An enterprise that pits man against nature.
 As we journeyed from Regina, SK to Calgary, AB there was an acute awareness of our insignificance in the grand scheme of things.
 As much as I was awed by the geography and flora of the prairies, hats off to the people who have made it home and till the land to feed mouths the world over.

 Got Stories to tell, we are ears!

 If you have a story about the origin of a food ( something so conspicuous you couldn’t imagine it growing elsewhere), how it surprised you and led you to a journey of discovery, please share it in the comments.
 I would love to hear about your experiences.
-Who would’ve known that the ‘dal’ I have grown up eating, cooked at home, bought at the local grocer had probably journeyed 7000 miles/ 11,000 km across the seas, literally!
+Who would’ve known that the ‘dal’ or lentils I have grown up eating, cooked at home, bought at the local grocer had probably journeyed 7000 miles/ 11,000 km across the seas, literally!

 *The date has been updated since the initial publication of this blog post.
 View more on OEC’s website.